 I was getting into some old habits at work (e.g. working long hours) and in hindsight, I can now see that was impacting on my search for normality and stability.
 However, at the time, it conveniently aided the image of invincibility which was my way of saying “get lost Cancer”.
 I was reaching out for something I could call normal and for a long time before diagnosis, me working hard was normal!
 I had always loved a bit of stress but not if it was going to help Neuroendocrine Cancer kill me!

-Four years on, Lanreotide injection 100 is coming up shortly, my thyroid lesion is not causing any issues although I have recently been prescribed medication to support my borderline hypothyroidism, I have much less stress in my life and I’m fitter and leaner than I was at diagnosis.
+, I have much less stress in my life and I’m fitter and leaner than I was at diagnosis.
 I found a new normal and I liked it!
-Maintaining and improving it is a challenge though.
+Maintaining and improving it continues to be a physical and mental challenge though.

 My Hadrian’s Wall blog was an acorn which has now grown into a nice little Oak tree and I’m truly thankful to everyone for their fantastic support.
 There’s still plenty tree left to grow

-In March 2018, the blog passed half a million views.
+In June 2019, the blog passed one million

 views and I’ve setup my own online support group